sigreen/camel-spring-boot-consul/README.md

 docker cp services.json fox:/consul/config/services.json
 docker exec fox consul reload
 ```
-1. Via the (Consul UI)[http://localhost:8500], verify that each client node has 9 services, each tagged with `Camel`
+1. Via the [Consul UI](http://localhost:8500), verify that each client node has 9 services, each tagged with `Camel`.
 1. The consumer is configured in the src/main/resources/application.properties in which we blacklist some services for being discovered and we add some additional services not managed by Consul

 ```